flippant/parse/README.md

 # parse
 An FFXI Parser Addon for Windower.
-This addon parses both offensive and defensive data, stores WS/JAs/spells data by individual spell, tracks additional information like multihit rates, and provides the ability to export/import data in XML format.
+This addon parses both offensive and defensive data, stores WS/JAs/spells data by individual spell, tracks additional information like multihit rates, and provides the ability to export/import data in XML format and log individually recorded data.

 ### Settings
 For now, refer to the Excel Spreadsheet for a brief description of Parse settings.
 Note that at some point, the settings will be getting a bit of a face lift...